 There are plenty more things to get right with Python code style - a useful resource is How to Write Beautiful Python Code With PEP 8 from Real Python.

-A key sign of a junior data scientist is a repository full of only Jupyter notebooks.
+A good predictor of a junior data scientist is a repository full Jupyter notebooks.
 Notebooks have their place in most data science projects, but not moving source code (definitions of functions and classes) out of notebooks into Python scripts (.py

 files) is a clear sign of someone inexperienced in doing data science professionally.